 Appearances: 30 (29 starts)

 Werner scored braces against Nuremberg, Hannover, Hertha Berlin, Borussia Mönchengladbach and Mainz, before ruining the fun for statisticians everywhere by scoring just the once in the 3-2 victory over Werder Bremen on Matchday 17.
 He belatedly opened his account for 2019 in the 1-0 win at Schalke on Matchday 26, but netted in back-to-back wins over Bayer Leverkusen and Wolfsburg on Matchdays 28 and 29, before taking his total for the season to 16 with the opener against Freiburg on Matchday 31 and Leipzig's third in the 3-3 draw at Mainz a week later.

 Appearances: 28 (20 starts)

 Goals per game: 0.57

 A summer signing from Standard Liege, via a loan spell with Werder Bremen, Belfodil scored four goals in 14 appearances during the first half of the season, including a brace against VfB Stuttgart on Matchday 9.
 The Algeria striker grabbed another double in the 3-3 draw with Borussia Dortmund, before adding to his haul with efforts against Hannover, Eintracht Frankfurt and braces in the 4-1 and 5-2 wins over Bayer Leverkusen and Schalke respectively.
-He has scored 11 of his 15 Bundesliga goals this season in 2019.
+His strike on the final day of the season meant that he scored 12 of his 16 Bundesliga goals season in 2019.